KJ Adams Jr.

-Kevin Wynn "KJ" Adams Jr. (born April 18, 2002) is an American basketball player and current Assistant Video Coordinator for Kansas Basketball.
-He played college basketball for the Kansas Jayhawks.
+Kevin Wynn "KJ" Adams Jr. (born April 18, 2002) is an American, former college basketball player and current member of the Kansas Jayhawk's coaching staff.
+He played for the Kansas Jayhawks.

 Early life and high school career

-Adams grew up in Austin, Texas and attended St. Andrew's Episcopal School as a freshman.
-He transferred to Westlake High School, where he played basketball and lacrosse.
-Adams averaged 22.6 points, 6.7 rebounds, and 3.5 assists per game during his junior season.
-He was named 6A All-State as a senior after averaging 25 points, 7.5 rebounds, and 4.1 assists per game.
+Adams grew up in Austin, Texas, and attended St. Andrew's Episcopal School as a freshman.
+He later transferred to nearby Westlake High School, where he played basketball and lacrosse.
+During his junior season, Adams averaged 22.6 points, 6.7 rebounds, and 3.5 assists per game.
+As a senior, he was named 6A All-State after averaging 25.0 points, 7.5 rebounds, and 4.1 assists per game.

 Recruiting

-Adams was rated a four-star recruit, according to major recruiting services.
-On July 31, 2020, he committed to playing college basketball for Kansas over offers from Baylor, Georgetown, Arkansas, Texas, Iowa, Texas Tech, and Oklahoma.
+A four-star recruit according to major recruiting services, Adams committed to play college basketball for Kansas over offers from Arkansas, Baylor, Georgetown, Iona, Iowa, Oklahoma, Texas, Texas Tech, and UCF after signing his national letter of intent on November 11, 2020.